Impeccable Mediocrity

 • Standard oppositional structures: overuses formulas like "Not only X, but also Y."

-• Consensus default: gravitates toward the most commonly held view rather than the most defensible one.
+• Consensus default: picks the most commonly held view, not the most defensible one.

 Mitigation Approaches